The Dangerous Trend of Christmas Decorations Over Time

-Immerse yourself in the captivating journey of the evolution of Christmas decoration trends in the West.
+Immerse yourself in the captivating journey of the evolution of in the West.
 You're about to explore the profound cultural shifts mirrored in these festive adornments, from the early days to present times.

 The West has celebrated Christmas as a cultural phenomenon with deep-seated origins.
 The initial approach to decoration involved red apples, symbolizing the original sin.
 Over time, there was a shift towards more lavish styles, taking inspiration from the grandeur of Versailles.
 In 1858, traditional apples were supplanted by the first manufactured glass balls, an adaption due to a drought.